 In June 2020, in connection with our plan to reduce operating expenses, we entered into an amendment to the amended and restated employment agreement with Dr. Plat that governs the current terms of his employment with us.
-Pursuant to his amended agreement, Dr. Plat agreed to a 20% reduction in base salary for a term of one year, resulting in a base salary of \$342,400 until June 1, 2021, at which time his base salary will increase to \$428,000.
-Further, under his amended agreement, Dr. Plat is eligible to receive an annual target performance bonus of 35% of the greater of his gross base salary and \$428,000, is entitled to a retention bonus of \$85,600 if Dr. Plat's employment continues through June 1, 2021 or if he is terminated prior to such date without cause.
-In addition, Dr. Plat is entitled to an additional retention bonus of \$21,400 if Dr. Plat's employment continues through the earlier of a change in control (as defined in the 2019 Plan) or December 31, 2021.
+Pursuant to his amended agreement, Dr. Plat agreed to a 20% reduction in base salary for a term of one year, resulting in a base salary of \$342,400 until June 1, 2021, at which time his base salary increased to \$428,000.
+Further, under his amended agreement, Dr. Plat is eligible to receive an annual target performance bonus of 35% of the greater of his gross base salary and \$428,000, and he received a retention bonus of \$85,600 as his employment continued through June 1, 2021.
+In addition, Dr. Plat received an additional retention bonus of \$21,400 as his employment continued through December 31, 2021.
 We also granted Dr. Plat options to purchase up to an aggregate of 35,000 common shares in connection with the execution of his employment agreement amendment.
-In December 2020, the Compensation Committee approved, effective January 1, 2021, a merit increase to Dr. Plat's base salary to \$440,800 and an annual target bonus of 35% of his gross base salary.
+In March 2022, the Compensation Committee approved, effective January 1, 2022, a merit increase to Dr. Plat's base salary to \$454,024 and an annual target bonus of 40% of his gross base salary.